automationhacks/automationhacks.github.io/_posts/who-the-heck-is-an-SDET.md

 code** fluently, Should be able review code whether written by a fellow SDET or SWE (Software engineer) and possesses sound Technical acumen

-What does it mean to have good Technical acumen you may ask?
+What does it mean to have good Technical acumen you may ask? 🤷

-Let's just say that an SDET should have a very good understanding and broad perspective of the System they are responsible for and its stack and the specific context that they are working on (Web app, mobile app, Desktop app or a distributed backend system.).
-Being a generalist in multiple of these streams is usually a plus.
+Let's just say that an SDET should have a **very good understanding and broad perspective of the System** they are responsible for and its stack and the specific context that they are working on (Web app, mobile app, Desktop app or a distributed backend system.).

+Being a **T-shaped engineer** or a generalist in multiple of these streams is usually a plus.

 Below are some activities that an SDET might typically perform on an Agile Software engineering team

+### Software engineering skills

 - Able to write clean, concise, maintainable and extensible code
-- Able to review code written by SWE or SDET's or QA's
+- Able to review code or design docs written by SWE or SDET or QA and provide technical feedback
+- Writes framework that is easy to follow and encourages developers to participate in adding test coverage
+- Understands good framework development practices and incorporates them in Automated test or tool designs
 - Analyze gaps in Test coverage in unit or integration tests and add more coverage for feature code
-- Understands **refactoring techniques** and **design patterns** and knows when to apply them to solve test automation problems
+- Understands **refactoring techniques** and **design patterns** and knows when to apply them to solve testing problems
-- Understands good framework development practices and incorporates them in Automated test design
-- Able to **author Test automation frameworks from scratch** for their context, E2E Functional on mobile, web, desktop, API or Non functional like Load, stress on API or apps, Security, Accessibility etc
+- Able to **author Test automation frameworks from scratch** or significantly improve the status quo of existing solutions for their context
+- Write E2E Functional cases on mobile, web, desktop, API or Non functional like Load, stress on API or apps, Security, Accessibility etc
+- Able to write mocks, stubs for services

+### CI/CD, Reporting

 - Builds **results monitoring and reporting** for the automation framework and uses them efficiently to analyse and debug any failures
-- Writes framework that is easy to follow and encourages developers to participate in adding test coverage
-- Able to write mocks, stubs for services
+- Builds test infrastructure and CI/CD systems across different stacks

+### Testing acumen

-- Thinks deeply about the system and can come up with a Testing and automation strategy
+- Thinks deeply about the system and can come up with a Testing and automation strategy to mitigate customer risk
-- Understands the nuts and bolts of the product and has broad context about the system that he owns
+- Understands the nuts and bolts of the product and has broad context about the system that he owns and can steer SWE towards writing test to address missing gaps
-- Participates in writing of product spec along with business person and is able to advice on how to build Testing and quality into features that would be beneficial for the end customer
+- Participates in writing of **product spec** along with business person and is able to advice on how to build **Testing and quality** into features that would be beneficial for the end customer
-- Uses customer usage pattern data to validate if the product meets its goals when used by a consumer
+- Uses **customer usage pattern** data to validate if the product meets its goals when used by a consumer
 - Mentors other Junior SDET on the team

-How is an SDET different from a QA?
+How is an SDET different from a QA or Test engineer?

 Again the book offers a good summary differentiation